Give, And It Will Be Given Unto You: Meaning of Luke 6:38

 Have you ever heard this verse quoted right before the offering was taken up?

-"Give, and it will be given to you.
-Good measure, pressed down, shaken together, running over, will be put into your lap.
-For with the measure you use it will be measured back to you." ~Luke 6:38
+"Give, and it shall be given unto you; good measure, pressed down, and shaken together, and running over, shall men give into your bosom.
+For with the same measure that ye mete withal it shall be measured to you again.." ~Luke 6:38 KJV

 Having worked at a Word of Faith church in the television ministry for several years, I've heard numerous pastors, evangelists and church leaders use Luke 6:38 for anything related to sowing and reaping.
 Do you need to convince your congregation that God will bless them if they tithe?
 Do you want more people to give into your latest growth project or your evangelistic outreach?
 Well, Luke 6:38 applies to all things related to sowing and reaping, right?
 After all, it's one of the Laws of Reciprocity!
 You get what you give!
 You reap what you sow!

 The problem with that type of relaxed view of Scripture is that not only is Jesus not talking about material giving in this passage, but we are cheapening the meaning and value of what Jesus is saying by taking it out of context.

 Verse Meaning of Luke 6:38 "Give and it will be given unto you"

 Just take a look at the passages that surround verse 38.